Ahom kingdom: Temples

 A large number of temple constructions in the late medieval Assam are credited to the Ahom kings.
 Notable temples from the Ahom period includes– Sivasagar group of temples, Jaysagar group of temples, Gaurisagar group of temples, Rudrasagar temple, Negheriting shiva temple, Rangnath temple, Manikarneswar temple, Dirgheshwari temple, Hatimura temple, Kedar temple, Basistha temple, Sukreswar temple, Umananda temple, Rudreswar temple etc including many others.

 Tanks

 Numerous large and small tanks were excavated to necessitate the problem of water shortage and for religious purposes.
 Their grandeur was enhanced by the construction of temples in their bank.
 Notable tanks from the Ahom period includes– Sivasagar tank, Jaysagar tank, Gaurisagar tank, Lakshmisagar tank and Vishusagar tank or Rajmao pukhuri etc. The number of other tanks excavated by the Ahom rulers is estimated to be approximately 200.

 Music and dance

 The culture of music and dance was widespread and popular and received the patronage of royalty, the Ahom kings also held high regard for Mughal music and sent musicians to Delhi to learn it.
 Certain officers such as 'Gayan Barua' were appointed to promote music.

 Symbol

-The royal insignia of the kingdom is known as Ngi-ngao-kham which is a mythical winged lion dragon.
+Lion imagery was associated with Ahom kingship.
+The Satsari Assam Buranji records that three gates of Garhgaon bore lion emblems, while the lion motif was also among the symbols employed in the royal installation ceremony.
+Saikia describes its adoption as part of the composite political culture of Ahom kingship.
+Some copper-plate inscriptions dating from between the mid-eighteenth and early nineteenth centuries also bear seals depicting a winged lion.

+During the modern Tai-Ahom revival, the winged lion was standardised and popularised as Ngi-ngao-kham, described by revivalist writers as the kingdom's royal insignia, and was adopted for flags, publications, commemorative medals and other emblems.
+Terwiel nevertheless notes that he found no Ahom coin bearing the figure, despite a claim that it occurred on late-seventeenth-century coins, and observes that the modern representation changed over time, with enlarged wings and mane, shortened ears and bird-like hind claws.